 First of all, that makes the deploy much quicker.
 You should strive for sub-second deploys.
 One click on a button or

 git push command and it's deployed and live in production.
 If you're pulling dependencies in during deploy, that will slow it down to 30 seconds or even minutes.
 If you deploy 50 times a day, like I do, that quickly adds up to hours of lost time.
-Speed is one of overlooked competitive advantages.
+Deployment speed is one of the most overlooked competitive advantages.

 Second, all these dependencies change all the time and in a year or two, you will no longer be able to deploy.
 It will error.
 Dependency not found.
 Depreciated version.
 Or it will just simply be deleted because the author of the dependency got fed up with maintaining his project for free.